-The Company leases office space and equipment, in the U.S., which is classified as operating lease expiring at various dates.
+The Company leases office space and equipment, in the U.S., which is classified as operating leases expiring at various dates.
 The Company determines if an arrangement qualifies as a lease at the lease inception.
 Operating lease liabilities are recorded based on the present value of the future lease payments over the lease term, assessed as of the commencement date.
-The Company's real estate lease, which is for office space and a fulfillment center, with a lease term of 5 years in August 2025.
+The Company's real estate lease, which is for office space and a fulfillment center, with a lease term of 5 years, expiring in August 2025.
 The Company also leases a copier with a lease term of 5 years, ending August 2023.
 The Company has elected to account for the lease and non-lease components (insurance and property taxes) as a single lease component for its real estate leases.
 Lease payments, which include lease components and non-lease components, are included in the measurement of the Company's lease liabilities to the extent that such payments are either fixed amounts or variable amounts based on a rate or index (fixed in substance) as stipulated in the lease contract.
 Any actual costs over such amounts are expensed as incurred as variable lease costs.

 The Company's lease agreements generally do not specify an implicit borrowing rate, and as such, the Company uses its incremental borrowing rate to calculate the present value of the future lease payments.
 The discount rate represents a risk-adjusted rate on a secured basis and is the rate at which the Company would borrow funds to satisfy the scheduled lease liability payment streams.
 The Company entered into a new five-year lease agreement in June 2020 for a new warehouse space located in Louisville, Kentucky.
-The monthly rent which commenced in September 2020 is \$6,400 per month and increases approximately 3% annually thereafter.
 The ROU asset value-added because of this new lease agreement was \$279,024.
-The Company's ROU asset and lease liability accounts reflect the inclusion of this lease in the Company's balance sheet as of June 30, 2022.
+The Company's ROU asset and lease liability accounts reflect the inclusion of this lease in the Company's balance sheet as of September 30, 2022.
+The current monthly rent of \$6,400 commenced in September 2022 and increases approximately 3% annually thereafter.